thephpleague/uri/components/host.md

 ### Array representation

+<p class="message-warning">Since <code>version 4.2</code> <code>toArray</code> replaces <code>getLabels</code>. <code>toArray</code> is deprecated and will be removed in the next major release</p>

 A host can be splitted into its different labels.
-The class provides an array representation of a the host labels using the `Host::toArray` method.
+The class provides an array representation of a the host labels using the `Host::getLabels` method.
 If the host is an IP, the array contains only one entry, the full IP.

 <p class="message-notice">The class uses a hierarchical representation of the Hostname.
 This mean that the host top-level domain is the array first item.</p>